McAlex777/Datenschutz/README.md

 ========================================================

-**Documentations in german language.**
+**Documentations in german/english language.**

-Installation-Guide.pdf for beginners.<br>
+Installation-Guide__DE/EN.pdf for beginners.<br>
-Details documentations, changes, GPO-settings, howtos, and BSI documentations included.
+Detail documentations, changes, GPO-settings, howtos, and BSI documentations included.

 ========================================================

 **DISCLAIMER:**

 THIS SCRIPT IS A HOBBY PROJECT.

+ALL SCRIPT CODE (*.bat, *.ps1, *.php, *.sql, *.txt) IS LICENSED TO GPL v2.0.

 THIS PROJECT IS LIKE IT IS: THERE IS NO GUARANTEE OF WORKING CORRECTLY.